 Illinois Department of Children and Family Services

-Provides answers to common questions about adoption and guardianship, birth parent rights, responsibilities of adopting relatives, and more.
+Provides answers to common questions about adoption and guardianship, birth parent rights, the responsibilities of adopting relatives, and more.

 Raising Relatives' Children (PDF - 523 KB)

 Iowa Foster and Adoptive Parent Association (2012)